nikolai-ri/portfolio/static/media/compactLpDoas.1322353b.md

-# A compact longpath differential optical absorption spectrometer
+# Building a compact & autonomous long-path DOAS

+\
 The graph below shows the variation of the nitrogen dioxide (NO2) mixing ratio in the atmopshere over a day.
 The mixing ratio is a measure of the concentration of a trace gas in the atmosphere.
 The ratio is measured above a well used street.

 Nitrogen oxides (NO & NO2) are poissonous to humans and were at the center of the diesel scandal.